KSYgit/eliteserien_scraper/README.md

 to run: python scraper.py

-also included is a script to delete all database tables for.
+(also included is a script to delete all database tables)